Last Updated on October 29, 2023

 - Hematochezia – Loss of fresh blood through the rectum

 - Melena – loss of blood through feces

 - Hematuria – Blood in the urine from urinary bleeding

 Causes of Hemorrhage

-The hemorrhage occurs due to either trauma, a medical condition or combination.
+The hemorrhage occurs due to either trauma, a medical condition or a combination.
 Some drugs may affect the coagulation pathway and cause bleeding.

 Trauma is an important cause of hemorrhage and can lead to bleeding anywhere in the body.

-Common types of traumatic are
+Common types of trauma are

 - Abrasions or grazes

 - Hematoma or bruises